Anmol-SlayerOP/Jobify/README.md

 - Change API_URL in App.jsx to your Backend API URL

 ## Some Limitations
-As the Project uses a free-plan external API for latest Job search so the functionality of job search is limited to 7 times per 10 minutes per User and Also due to free plan restrictions of Vercel (not supporting always on servers) I cannot do Job Scraping hence have to use external api leading to limited job search functionality .
+As the Project uses a free-plan external API for latest Job search so the functionality of job search is limited to 7 times per 10 minutes per User and Also due to free plan restrictions of Render (not supporting always on servers) I cannot do Job Scraping hence have to use external api leading to limited job search functionality .

-If you'd like to talk, you can contact me here: https://www.linkedin.com/in/anmol-nag-965151197/
+If you'd like to talk, you can contact me here: https://www.linkedin.com/in/anmol-nag/